 A developed market is a country with a highly industrialized economy, typically with a large service sector.
+It should not be confused with the trading market, which includes stocks, forex and with the bitcoin evolution, digital coins as well.
 A developed country will tend to have a high GDP per capita income, and built out infrastructure (transportation, communications) compared to a developing country.
 Another name for a developed market is “advanced” market or advanced economy.

 Examples: United States, Japan, Germany, Australia, Canada, France